adevianin/bugs/README.md

 ### ⚙️ Server Architecture
 On the server side, the code follows Clean Architecture and is divided into three logical layers that form two separate processes to ensure stability and scalability.

-#### Game Core
+#### Simulation Core
-The Application Layer and Domain Layer constitute the game core.
+The Application Layer and Domain Layer constitute the simulation core.
 They run in a separate process(Python Process 2 on the diagram).

-* **Domain Layer:** Contains the pure, independent business logic(game entities' behavior, environment changes, genetics, etc.).
-This logic runs in an infinite loop, where each simulation iteration occurs once per second and every game entity performs its action.
+* **Domain Layer:** Contains the pure, independent business logic(simulation entities' behavior, environment changes, genetics, etc.).
+This logic runs in an infinite loop, where each simulation iteration occurs once per second and every simulation entity performs its action.
-* **Application Layer:** This is the outer layer of the game core.
+* **Application Layer:** This is the outer layer of the simulation core.
 The Engine class lives here and manages the execution of incoming commands using data serialization and deserialization, and invoking services from the Domain Layer.

 #### Outer Layer
 * **Infrastructure Layer:** This is the outer layer responsible for communication with the external world and resource management.
-This is where HTTP requests and WebSocket connections are handled, along with database management, email sending, and communication with the game core via the EngineAdapter, which uses a Redis channel(pub/sub) for message exchange.
+This is where HTTP requests and WebSocket connections are handled, along with database management, email sending, and communication with the simulation core via the EngineAdapter, which uses a Redis channel(pub/sub) for message exchange.

-**Key Solution:** The placement of the game core(Domain + Application Layers) in a separate process(Python Process 2) prevents the web server's operations such as HTTP request processing or database queries from affecting the stability and performance of the Engine and the simulated game world.
+**Key Solution:** The placement of the simulation core(Domain + Application Layers) in a separate process(Python Process 2) prevents the web server's operations such as HTTP request processing or database queries from affecting the stability and performance of the Engine and the simulated world.

 ### 💻 Client Architecture
 On the client side, the code follows Clean Architecture principles and is divided into three logical layers.
 This is a three-layer variant of Clean Architecture, adapted for the frontend context where the application layer is omitted because orchestration is minimal and performed directly by the domain layer.